brian-villanueva/aws-hard-limits/README.md

-# aws-hard-limits
-Repository for storage of AWS Hard Limits, which are **not** currently available from AWS Service Quotas API.

-## "What is the hard limit for this in AWS?"
+# "What is the hard limit for this in AWS?"

+**The goal of this project is to provide a CLI to supplement the Service Quotas API/CLI, so that hard limits can be checked in an automated manner.**

-While AWS provides **soft limit** information through the Service Quotas API, they do not provide information about the **hard limits** for these quotas.
+While AWS provides **soft limit** information through the Service Quotas API, they do **not** provide information about the **hard limits** for these quotas.
 While soft limits are important for making small adjustments, they don't tell you when you are getting close to a critical threshold.

-_**The goal of this project is to provide a CLI shim to supplement the Service Quotas API/CLI, so that hard limits can be checked in an automated manner.**_

-The structure of the data and CLI interface intentionally mimics that of the Service Quotas CLI [list-service-quotas](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/list-service-quotas.html) command.
+The structure of the data and the provided CLI interface intentionally mimics that of the Service Quotas CLI [list-service-quotas](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/list-service-quotas.html) command.

+The goal (at least initially) is to capture the hard limits **for quotas that are adjustable**.
+If a quota is not adjustable, then the hard limit and the default value are the same.
+This information is already available from the service-quotas API/CLI.

 ## CLI Interface